Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Trainability of Ultra-Wide GCNs

-\begin{proof} According to the result from \cite{jacot2018neural}, GNTK $\Theta^{(l)}_{(r)}(\mathcal{V},\mathcal{V})$ converges to a deterministic kernel and remains constant during gradient descent in the infinite width limit.
-We omit proof procedure for this result, since it is now a standard conclusion in the NTK study.
+\begin{proof} According to the result from \cite{jacot2018neural}, GNTK $\Theta^{(l)}_{(r)}(G)$ converges to a deterministic kernel and remains constant during gradient descent in the infinite-width limit.
+We omit the proof procedure for this result, since it is now a standard conclusion in the NTK study.

 Based on the conclusion above, \cite{lee2019wide} proved that the infinitely-wide neural network is equivalent to its linearized mode,